Jesso4906/Poolians3DAimBot/readme.txt

 While the game is running, just run PooliansAimBotInjector.exe.
 To avoid crashing, you might want to wait until you are in a match.

+Although ricochet shots are not supported, you can perform combination shots.

 Controls:
   ins - Exit
   R - reset (if angles are off)